fz172/fanfly/_posts/2025-11-16-fuel_pump_part3.md

 After I tightened the fittings on both ends of the pump, I connected everything except for the flare tube.

-The assembly is symetric, and the flare tube on one side fits pretty good, so I just went ahead and tightened it all the way down.
+The assembly is symmetric, and the flare tube on one side fits pretty good, so I just went ahead and tightened it all the way down.

 ![img](https://lh3.googleusercontent.com/pw/AP1GczNINKSc27bewdlENaP2zu5FrumUpJ0H7PngVqhSbpk5eUKrhKT-_sIM0zEe2ad2jssUItJRTpmrynq40uEcvGB9Kvf0hjBIjeE4lNDLeU-1X_g1iBD18nZU_OIQIk4u1uaiHKBDz9t7QcnIPAz2sUkXMQ=w657-h873-s-no-gm?authuser=0)